CombineCommunity/CombineExt/README.md

 ### ShareReplay

-Similar to [`Publisher.share`](https://developer.apple.com/documentation/combine/publisher/3204754-share), `.share(replay:)` can be used to create a publisher instance with reference semantics.
-But, it also replays value events to further subscribers.
+Similar to [`Publisher.share`](https://developer.apple.com/documentation/combine/publisher/3204754-share), `.share(replay:)` can be used to create a publisher instance with reference semantics which replays a pre-defined amount of value events to further subscribers.

 ```swift
 let subject = PassthroughSubject<Int, Never>()